gregstewart/chat.io/README.markdown

 To change the appearance of the "UI" simply edit the index.html file.

+You can create channels and join them by clicking on their link.
+Still needs some refinement, however to post to a channel type /1 (or x - this number is derived from the order in which you joined the channel).

 ### Update

 I have added [expressjs](http://expressjs.com/) and [mongoDB](http://www.mongodb.org/) to capture user names in a database (for display purposes and for kicks really).